sgolovine/www-2018/spec.md

     * Ie. 3rd Party UI => Component => Page
   * Scoped CSS: If new pages should be added down the road, existing CSS should not interfere with new CSS.
   * F.U.T.U.R.E.P.R.O.O.F - This site must last for 18-24 with changes within that time frame.

+### Pages

+The site should have these pages

+- / (home page)
+- /about
+- /projects
+- /contact
+- /links
+- /blog